-The University of Arizona was ranked 38th among graduate biology programs in 2014 by U.S. News & World Report.
+The University of Arizona in Tucson was tied for 38th among biological sciences graduate programs in 2014 by U.S. News & World Report.
+In addition, the National Science Foundation listed the University of Arizona at #34 for its amount of research and development expenditures in 2015.
 Two degrees in wildlife biology are offered by the School of Natural Resources and the Environment.
-Coursework and research areas for the M.S. in Natural Resources with a concentration in wildlife conservation management involve biogeography, watersheds and rangeland management.
+Coursework and research areas for the M.S. in Natural Resources with a concentration in wildlife conservation management involve biogeography, watersheds, and rangeland management.
 The Ph.D. in Natural Resources with a concentration in wildlife conservation and management is offered for those planning a career in wildlife biology research or education at the college level.

 Brigham Young University